France to implement harsh penalties for violence against police | DW | 11.05.2021

 Some experts also say the trend of violent attacks against officers was higher in the past, and that aggressive police tactics have damaged public confidence.

-Sebastian Roche, a sociologist at the French National Center for Scientific Research (CNRS) in Paris, told the Associated Press that in recent years an average of roughly 10 officers have been killed in the line of duty annually, compared with 30 per year in the 1980s.
+Sebastian Roche, a sociologist at the French National Center for Scientific Research (CNRS) in Paris, told the Associated Press that in recent years an average of roughly 10 officers are killed in the line of duty each year, compared with 30 per year in the 1980s.

 Roche said that over the course of the past 20 years, police tactics have become more aggressive, especially in suburban housing projects.